Programs

 We partner with experts to offer quarterly training and workshops to the community.
 Examples of topics we’ve discussed are the importance of multicultural curriculum, curriculum violence, the problem with color-blindness, Walking in my Shoes: Community members sharing what it’s like to live in their skin, role-play conversations on race, and a panel discussion on the documentary 13th.

-Raising Multicultural Kids partners with other organizations, towns and schools to custom design programs that enhance program participant’s understanding of different people and cultures and advance equity, inclusion and belonging goals.
+Raising Multicultural Kids partners with other organizations, towns and schools to custom design programs that result in meaningful change for vulnerable populations.

 Taunton T.O.G.E.T.H.E.R.
 Youth Program– To learn more about our work on T.O.G.E.T.H.E.R. please visit https://togetheryouthma.org.
 You can also learn more about its impact and outcomes here.